|Number of Positions||2|

 • Sainte Justine Emergency Dept (pediatric POCUS)

 The curriculum is based on 13 four-week rotations:

 • 11 rotations in the JGH ED.
 Approximately 8 clinical shifts per rotation.
 The fellow will act as a senior supervisor to residents rotating in the ED.
 The fellow will be scheduled to work alongside teaching faculty who are CPoCUS Independent Practitioners (formerly CEUS).

-• Fellows will be required to log all scans and will be expected to have performed at least 800 scans and be eligible and encouraged to obtain the American Registered Diagnostic Medical Sonographer (RDMS) certification.
+• Fellows will be required to log all scans and will be expected to have performed at least 800 scans.

 • It is expected that the fellow obtain level one proficiency as defined by the Canadian Society of Echocardiography.